Advantage of pausing: parameter setting for quantum annealers: RESULTS

-The BD-MST ensemble experiences the smallest improvement, of about 20$\%$, while the GC is closer to 40 $\%$ for $n=12$, with $n=14$ around 60 $\%$ and $n=16$ near 70 $\%$.
-INFO improves by almost 50 $\%$ when comparing to the $|J_F|=0.6$ results, or by around 65 $\%$ compared to those with $|J_F|=0.5$.
-The best pause location for the BD-MST ensemble was found to be $s_p = 0.4$, although the slightly worse data point at $s_p = 0.38$ has much smaller error bars.
+The BD MST ensemble experiences the smallest improvement, of about 20$\%$, while the GC is closer to 40 $\%$ for $n=12$, with $n=14$ around 60 $\%$ and $n=16$ near 70 $\%$.
+INFO improves by almost 50 $\%$ when comparing with the $|J_F|=0.6$ results, or by around 65 $\%$ compared with those with $|J_F|=0.5$.
+The best pause location for the BD MST ensemble was found to be $s_p = 0.4$, although the slightly worse data point at $s_p = 0.38$ has much smaller error bars.
 In fact, the results are too noisy to pinpoint an exact optimal location; but we can say the region $s_p = 0.38$ - 0.42 does better than earlier or later points.
 Similarly, all GC ensembles perform best with a pause between 0.38 and 0.4, and the INFO between 0.4 and 0.44.
 The pause becomes more beneficial as these instances increase in size and hardness.

 To compare the performance across different pause durations $t_p$ we first run each $t_p$ for a range of $s_p$, because the optimal location changes for different pause durations, as we discuss in Sec.~\ref{sec:discussion}.
 For clarity, we present these results for GC in Fig.~\ref{fig:best_tts_for_tp} by only showing the best $T_S$ found for each of the pause durations $t_p$ (on the $x$ axis), regardless of at what $s_p$ that $T_S$ was found.
 Our data indicates that no major differences in $T_S$ are found in the range $t_p = 0.1$-0.5$\mu$s, while once we get to $t_p = 0.75$-1$\mu$s the $T_S$ increases, and is clearly much worse as we lengthen the pause to 10 $\mu$s.